Watergate scandal: Saturday Night Massacre

 Attorney General Elliot Richardson (right)—seen with Senator John Stennis (left)—resigned when ordered by Nixon to fire Special Prosecutor Cox.

 During October, Cox and the Force made progress on Watergate-related investigations, including securing a grand jury indictment of Krogh for false declarations on the Fielding break-in, and guilty pleas from American Airlines, Goodyear, and the 3M Company for illegal contributions to the CRP.
 Cox also began investigating Nixon's closest friend Bebe Rebozo for mediating an illicit $100,000 campaign contribution from Howard Hughes.

 After weighing the appellate decision, Nixon proposed giving Sirica the tapes and then firing Cox to negate the appeals court case; Attorney General Richardson rejected the scheme.
 Negotiations with Cox to drop the subpoena and have Senator John Stennis review the tapes also collapsed.
-On October 19—citing the need for stability in the Middle East amid the Yom Kippur War—Nixon unexpectedly announced that Stennis (whom he called "Judge" Stennis) would review the tapes: a deal not approved by Stennis, the Ervin Committee, Cox, or Richardson.
+On October 19—citing the need for stability in the Middle East amid the Yom Kippur War—Nixon unexpectedly announced that Stennis would review the tapes: a deal not approved by Stennis, the Ervin Committee, Cox, or Richardson.

 On October 20, in what became known as the Saturday Night Massacre, Nixon ordered Richardson to fire Cox.
 He refused and resigned in protest.
 (Note: Richardson later said that, in an attempt to dissuade him from resigning, White House chief of staff Alexander Haig suggested that the administration would help him secure the 1976 Republican nomination for president.)
 Nixon then ordered Deputy Attorney General William Ruckelshaus to fire Cox, but Ruckelshaus declined and was fired after offering his resignation.
 The next acting attorney general, Solicitor General Robert Bork, agreed to fire Cox.
-FBI agents sealed the Force's office and blocked the entry of Cox's staff, an action that prosecutor Leon Jaworski said evoked the Gestapo.
+FBI agents sealed the Force's office and blocked the entry of Cox's staff.
 Though Bork believed Nixon's order was legal and justified, he considered resigning to avoid being "perceived as a man who did the President's bidding to save my job".

 Impeachment process and resignation

 Massacre aftermath

 The Saturday Night Massacre led to protests and the October 30 launch of an impeachment inquiry by the House Judiciary Committee under Chairman Peter Rodino (right).

-The Saturday Night Massacre sparked a constitutional crisis and drew wide condemnation and calls for Nixon's resignation or impeachment.
+The Saturday Night Massacre triggered a constitutional crisis and drew wide condemnation and calls for Nixon's resignation or impeachment.
 Congress received an unprecedented near-500,000 mailgrams and telegrams, and protests were held outside the White House.
-Nixon's approval rating fell to 24 percent; bills calling for another special prosecutor were introduced by 98 representatives and 57 senators.
-Nixon, under great stress, withdrew from engagements and drank: in his absence, Kissinger briefly declared DEFCON 3 during a nightime crisis when Soviet deployment in the Yom Kippur War seemed imminent.
+Nixon's approval rating fell to 24 percent; 98 representatives and 57 senators introduced bills calling for another special prosecutor.
+Nixon, under severe stress, withdrew from engagements and drank: in his absence, Kissinger briefly declared DEFCON 3 when Soviet deployment in the Yom Kippur War seemed imminent.

-At an October 26 press conference, Nixon denounced the "hysterical reporting" and promised to appoint a new special prosecutor, although with limited access to presidential material.
+At an October 26 press conference, Nixon denounced the "hysterical reporting" and promised to appoint another special prosecutor, although with limited access to presidential material.
 Representatives introduced over 20 impeachment and impeachment-inquiry resolutions; the House Judiciary Committee launched an impeachment inquiry on October 30 and granted Chairman Peter Rodino subpoena power.